TULiberalArts/Political-Science/pages/graduate.md

    Roselyn Hsueh
    443 Gladfelter Hall
    [rhsueh@temple.edu](mailto:rhsueh@temple.edu)
+meta-description: >-
+  Our graduate offerings include an MA and PhD in political science as  well as a master of public policy degree.
 ---

 Our graduate offerings include an MA and PhD in political science as well as a master of public policy degree.
 Read our [FAQ](#frequently-asked-questions) for answers to our most commonly received questions.